There are now 3 possible online modes for units:

 This unit takes place in China.
 It will equip you with some of the knowledge and skills necessary to engaging with Chinese artists and the booming Chinese artworld.
 Since 2000, a network of artists, curators, galleries, museums and scholars have created a massive wave of new art in China, both traditional and contemporary.
 As part of this unit we will visit and experience a traditional art school that specialises in calligraphy, landscape painting and stamp making.
 Here we will attend a symposium on Chinese art.
 We will also visit more radical, contemporary artists in their studios in the 798 and Caochangdicun districts of Beijing.

 Students will be able to meet scholars and artists as part of their time in China, and learn some of the skills to undertaking ethnographic research in difficult, cross-cultural conditions.More broadly, knowing both the traditional and contemporary sides of art practice in China will give the skills to navigate the very specific cultural conditions for artists working there today.
 Such knowledge is of crucial importance for students interested in making connections into China.

 - 6 points

-Availability Location Mode Not available in 2021 China Face to face Predominantly face-to-face.
-On campus attendance required to complete this unit.
-May have accompanying resources online.
+Availability Location Mode Not available in 2023 China Face to face

 - Details for undergraduate courses